The measurement problem and scientific realism: Scrutinising semantic realism

 Secondly, the notion of explanation involved in the definition of empirical adequacy has to do with what is known as the ‘macro-object problem’,\footnote{This problem goes back to Locke’s `primary' and `secondary' properties and Eddington’s ‘two-table paradox’.} namely, the problem of accounting for how the qualities of macroscopic or observable objects (such as the colours of observable tables) are nothing but manifestations of the qualities of objects (such as electromagnetic waves interacting with tables made of atoms) that are ultimate and fundamental, out of which the actual structure of the world is constituted.
 To address this problem in the context of physics we have to fulfil two requirements, one technical, the other (metaphysically) explanatory.
 In the first place, we must show that any physical theory, if it deserves to be called a scientific theory, satisfies what has been called the ‘consistency constraint’ \citep{christian}.
 This technical requirement consists in ‘saving the phenomena’, namely, in identifying the theoretical basis required to make the predictions open to confirmation by a process of measurement.
 So, we should be capable of representing the underlying physical processes involved in typical measurements (and the outcomes produced by such measurements) in terms of the mathematical language of the theory.
-Considering the consistency constraint as an instrumental form of empirical adequacy, its satisfaction is just a matter of modelling a mathematical entailment between a list of data and a set of theoretical principles and postulates.
+Considering the consistency constraint as an instrumental form of empirical adequacy (hereinafter, \emph{instrumental empirical adequacy}), its satisfaction is just a matter of modelling a mathematical entailment between a list of data and a set of theoretical principles and postulates.
 Since this requirement bears no resemblance to the nature and characterisation of the underlying ontology of the theory, it is necessary but not sufficient to satisfy the empirical adequacy criterion.
-On the other hand, we must satisfy an additional, different requirement: with perhaps the help of an ingenious metaphysical toolbox, we have to tell a consistent story of how the macroscopic world, such as tables and chairs, can be recovered from the fundamental (posited or elaborated) ontology of the theory \citep{ney0,ney1,christian}.
+On the other hand, we must satisfy an additional, different requirement: with perhaps the help of an ingenious metaphysical toolbox\footnote{We see that sometimes philosophers use metaphysical notions, such as supervenience, grounding or/and metaphysical dependence as part of this toolbox.}, we have to tell a consistent story of how the macroscopic world, such as tables and chairs, can be recovered from the fundamental (posited or elaborated) ontology of the theory \citep{ney0,ney1,christian}.
 This means that the macroscopic counterpart of the relevant experimental data successfully predicted by the theory must be cashed out in terms of its posited (or elaborated) ontology.
 This second requirement is, of course, related to the clarity criterion because we have to define a clear ontology before specifying how this ontology can comprehensively recover the observed phenomena.
 In this way, the clarity criterion is a necessary condition for the empirical adequacy criterion (understood in the broad metaphysical sense).

 We shall now proceed to briefly sketch the ‘logical’ structure of the quantum formalism which lies behind the measurement problem irrespective of the interpretation or philosophical position endorsed.
 After so doing, we shall investigate whether or not all the realist components are satisfied in the face of different interpretations of this formalism, with the aim of articulating the exact connection between scientific realism and the measurement problem.